KaranBKataria/Basic-EDA-and-Data-Visualisation-in-Python/README.md

       3) This character is in a healthy relationship within the movie

 Each movie was ranked by the total score which was calculated as the sum of the score of passing/failing all three tests.
 A movie with a total score of 3 had the highest ranking in representing race and gender according to the discussed tests.
-Conversely, a movie with a total score of 0 has the lowest ranking in the representation of race and gender.
+Conversely, a movie with a total score of 0 had the lowest ranking in the representation of race and gender.